enze-chen/mi-book-2021/preamble/overview.md

 - [Mark Asta](https://mse.berkeley.edu/people_new/asta/) is a Professor of [Materials Science and Engineering](https://mse.berkeley.edu/) (MSE) at the [University of California, Berkeley](https://www.berkeley.edu/) (UCB) who leads a computational materials science [research group](https://asta.mse.berkeley.edu/).
 He is also the Director of the [Materials Sciences Division](https://www2.lbl.gov/msd/) (MSD) at [Lawrence Berkeley National Laboratory](https://www.lbl.gov/) (LBL), and a proud 3× UCB alum!
-- [Enze Chen](https://enze-chen.github.io/) is a 2nd-year Ph.D. student in his group whose research uses atomistic simulations and MI to study the behavior of metal alloys.
+- [Enze Chen](https://enze-chen.github.io/) is a 2nd-year MSE Ph.D. student in his group whose research uses atomistic simulations and MI to study the behavior of metal alloys.
 He is a proud [Stanford University](https://www.stanford.edu/) alum, but enjoys life on this side of the Bay a lot more.